-Unfiltered Voices is comprised of a team of regional analysts and researchers with a wide range of skills and experience.
+Unfiltered Voices is comprised of a team of regional and topical analysts and researchers with a wide range of skills and experience.
 They specialise within a particular field and produce quality work on topics they know best, and do so with passion.
 To find out more about the individual analysts, read below.

 Analyst – Sub-Saharan Africa

 Natalie Domaas is a Swiss-American policy officer working in Brussels, Belgium.
 Natalie’s area of expertise is in security and development challenges facing countries emerging from civil conflict, with a specific geographical focus in Sub-Saharan Africa.
 She has previously conducted research on how the intersecting identities of women migrants impacts their experiences in destination countries, the impacts of civil conflict on protected areas and local communities in the Democratic Republic of the Congo, as well as many other projects concerning the connection between gender, conflict, and development.
 Natalie holds a B.A. in International Relations from St. Joseph’s University and an M.A. in Conflict, Security, and Development from King’s College London.

 Natalie is a native speaker of English, French, Swiss-German and has fluency in German.

 Analyst – Europe

 Fulya Kocukoğlu currently works as an Associate at the Global Relations Forum (GRF) in Istanbul.
 After receiving her BA in Political Science from Galatasaray University, she pursued an MA in International Relations at the University of Sussex and later completed a second master’s degree in LLM Human Rights Law with a secondary specialisation in International Development at the University of Kent-Brussels School of International Studies.
 Throughout her studies, she worked for the non-profit and public sector as a researcher and pursued several internships.
 Her research area focuses on the human rights issues in the fields of migration, international security and development, as well as the European Union external relations.